 These values are modelled by the adults in school and are explicitly taught to and expected of our pupils and visitors.
 The school values are regularly discussed with pupils at a weekly assembly and are rewarded with a series of badges, which pupils collect.

-At MRA our motto is : stay safe, choose kind, work hard.
-This motto forms the basis of our approach toward the standards of behaviour we expect from both adults and children alike.
+At MRA our rules are: be safe, choose kind, work hard.
+These rules form the basis of our approach toward the standards of behaviour we expect from both adults and children alike.
 It also informs our reward system.
 Each week, certificates are awarded to pupils and adults (nominated by pupils) under these three categories and postcards are sent home to parents/ carers.

-At MRA we believe in encouraging everyone to reflect on how well they demonstrate the school motto and to identify and build on their strengths.
-Developing relationships is very important to us. each child is welcomed into class in the morning with a handshake from their teacher and dismissed with wishes for a pleasant evening.
+At MRA we believe in encouraging everyone to reflect on how well they demonstrate the school rules and to identify and build on their strengths.
+Developing relationships is very important to us and each child is welcomed into class in the morning with a handshake from their teacher and dismissed with wishes for a pleasant evening.

 Communication with Parents/Carers